At a glance

 Your day will start with an induction to the country, your itinerary and Cambodian cultural etiquette.
 As part of the induction, our staff will run through some basic Khmer expressions that will come in handy during your trip.

-After lunch, you’ll go on a city tour.
 Phnom Penh is a lively city with many French colonial buildings and plenty of sites to see.
 We’ll take you to visit the Royal Palace, which is home to the king of Cambodia.
-You’ll also see the Silver Pagoda with its impressive gold and jeweled Buddha statues.
+You’ll also see the Silver Pagoda with its impressive gold and jewelled Buddha statues.

 In the evening, you’ll prepare for the next day by watching a documentary on the Khmer Rouge Regime and its brutal policy.

-Day 3 – S21 Museum and the Choung Ek Killing Fields
+Day 3 – S21 Genocide Museum, Choeung Ek Killing Fields and meditation.

 To understand present-day Cambodia, you’ll start by learning about its recent dark history with the Khmer Rouge regime under ruler Pol Pot (1975 - 1979).
 This regime was responsible for the deaths of an estimated two million people.
 A number that is truly hard to fathom.